briancha5431/GitLab_Redo/answers.md

 git merge top_N
 ```

+Guess: The first command "git checkout test" ensures that we are on the test branch.
+Then, we call "git merge top_N", which merges changes from the "top_N" branch
+into the "test" branch.
+This should result in a merge commit in the "test"
+branch that contains the changes from the "top_N" branch. this means that the
+"test" branch will change (it includes the "top_N" changes).
+On the other
+hand, the "top_N" branch will not change.

+Actual: Pretty similar to my guess.
+There were no merge errors!

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

+Guess: Here, "git checkout top_ten" ensures that we are on the "top_ten" branch.
+We
+then do "git merge test", which tries to incorporate changes from the "test"
+branch into the "top_ten" branch.
+This results in a merge comit in the "top_ten"
+branch that contains the changes from the "test" branch.

+Basically, the "top_ten" branch will change as it will include the changes
+from the "test" branch.
+The "test" branch will not change.

+Actual: There were merge conflicts.
+Likely because we changed the quiz.md to
+answers.md in our test, but not in top_ten.
+There were likely other merge conflicts
+as well. <-- Unless I screwed up and there was not supposed to be a merge conflict?

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?